The Truth About Foam Rolling Lower Back (It's Complicated)

 This is where self-myofascial release for the lumbar region relief actually comes from: releasing the area above it.
 Your thoracic spine should rotate and extend freely.
 When it doesn't, your lumbar spine tries to move in ways it wasn't designed for.

 Position the roller horizontally across your mid-back.
-Support your head with your hands, elbows pointing forward.
+Support your head with your hands, elbows pointing.
 Extend backward over the roller, then curl up slightly.
 Move the roller up an inch and repeat.
 This mobilizes your thoracic spine without stressing your lower back.

-There's one situation where gentle, direct using a roller on the lower back area can help: releasing the quadratus lumborum (QL) and erector muscles alongside your spine, not on it.
+T one situation where gentle, direct using a roller on the lower back area helps: releasing the quadratus lumborum (QL) and erector muscles alongside your spine, not on it.

 Lie on your side with the roller positioned between your ribs and hip bone, slightly behind your body.
 You're hitting that meaty area of muscle, not bone.
 Roll gently.
 Small movements.
 This shouldn't cause sharp pain.